jplind79/RCAT/docs/usecase1.rst

      .. code-block:: bash

-        python <path-to-RCAT>/runtime/RCAT_main.py -c config_main.ini
+        python <path-to-RCAT>/src/rcatool/runtime/RCAT_main.py -c config_main.ini

 If successfully completed, output statistics netcdf files will be located in the sub-folder *stats* under the user-defined output directory.
-An *img* folder is also created, however, it will be empty as no plotting have been done.
+An *img* folder is also created, and produced figures are saved there if *validation plot* is set to True.

 Adding comparison to observations and visualize results